ladtopi/tiralabra-tuna/docs/implementation.md

 estimated with enough resolution.

-Space complexity does not seem like a real concern from the perspective of this project, because our design choices limit the It's worth noting that both the naive DFT and the FFT are implemented in a way that they don't mutate the input, so the space complexity is at least $O(n)$.
+Space complexity does not seem like a real concern from the perspective of this project, because the design choices limit the input size (the number of samples in each recorded audio window).
+It's worth noting that both the naive DFT and the FFT are implemented in a way that they don't mutate the input, so the space complexity is at least $O(n)$.
 For FFT, it's easy to see that the space complexity is actually more like $O(n \lg n)$, since we have to store the intermediate results of the recursive calls.

 ## Shortcomings and suggestions for improvement